Vamckis/Dark-Web/README.md

 - It is a chat program.
 End to End encrypted.
 - wiuwiu.de - German XMPP server.
 Used to login into Pidgin.
 - Using a secret question, we can initiate a private chat.
+### Threat Intelligence
+- https://otx.alienvault.com - OpenSource Threat Intelligence tool.
+- urlscan.io - To scan domains, gives
+- AbuseIPDB - To check if IP is malicious
+- abuse.ch
+- breachdirectory.org - To check if our details are exposed in a data breach
+- checkleaded.cc - check for leaked passwords
+- demo.opencti.io
+- MISP - Open-Source, download from github and use it.
+### DarkWeb Automation